Qualification: BA (Hons)

 Applicants will typically be A level students who achieve 200-240 UCAS points, or BTEC students with equivalent grades.
 Applicants must also have GCSE Maths and English at grade C or above, good artistic and technical skills and an interest in animation and visual effects.

-If you would more information on fees and finance, please take a look at our money module.
+If you would like more information on fees and finance, please take a look at our fees and funding web page.